anc5c07/anc5c07-site/_posts/2023-05-28-18thst-bikelanes.md

 ## The Need
 As DC's low-stress bicycle/mobility priority network grows, we need to keep in mind the necessity for safe and accessible infrastructure along 18th St. There are many reasons, further detailed below:
-- it's already in the MoveDC plan
 - there are unique geographic constraints making 18th and Montana a critical connection
 - there are many unique and family-focused amenities along the corridor

-### MoveDC plan
-It's in [DC DDOT's plans already](https://movedc-dcgis.hub.arcgis.com/pages/bicycles).
-18th St provides a uniquely necessary north-south route.
+- this connectivity is considered in the existing MoveDC Bicycle Priority plan
+- there are a number of substantial investments in new bicycle/mobility infrastructure being made nearby

 ### Connectivity
-18th St (combined with a segment of Montana Ave) is the middle of only three connections over the railyard east of the Metropolitan Branch tracks/trail.
-It is critical that this connection be made safe.
+18th St (combined with a segment of Montana Ave) is the middle of only three connections over the railyard and tracks extending east from the Metropolitan Branch tracks/trail.
+The three connections, from west to east, are:
+- Brentwood Rd NE/9th St NE
+- 18th St NE/Montana Ave NE
+- Queens Chapel Rd NE/Bladensburg Road NE

 ### Amenities
-The 18th St corridor is home to nine schools, four parks, a library, a rec center, a public pool, a large senior assisted living facility, two forest patches, and other future growth areas, making safe and corridor-long connectivity crucial.
+The 18th St corridor is home to nine schools, four parks, a library, a rec center, a public pool, a large senior assisted living facility, two forest patches, and several future growth areas, making safe and corridor-long connectivity crucial.

 The existing (in need of improvement) bicycle/mobility lanes connect Woodridge Library, Langdon Park, Langdon Elementary, and the DACL assisted living facility.